 A., and Faulkner, H. (2000).
 An assessment of the suitability of the

 Environment Agency's water quality classification system for use in

 and target-setting strategy which has been adopted by the Environment

 Agency for England and Wales is dominated by the assessment of water

 chemistry at low flow.
 Using the example of Pymme’s Brook in north

 classifying the quality of urban watercourses and its ability to reveal

 quality changes.
 The data expose a weakness in the Environment Agency’s

 methodology, because they suggest that, when used alone, chemical

 monitoring leads to water quality being greatly over-estimated and

 quality indicators should be fully integrated into the assessment

 system in order to overcome these problems.

-paper can be downloaded from Blackwell Synergy website.
+paper can be downloaded for free.